 Dolin and Comoz were the ones to specialize in sweet white vermouth, which became popular in the cocktail El Presidente or drunk on the rocks.
 Meanwhile the cocktail industry in the States turned towards sweet red vermouth for a surprising reason: Red vermouth isn’t quite red, since its color comes not from red grapes, but from botanicals and caramelized sugar.
 “As cocktails started to shake out, you had dry vermouth going in with gin, and that looked cool, clear with clear.
 That’s why the martini glass literally was created, to show off that perfectly clear, beautiful cocktail.”
 Phillips postulates that sweet red vermouth was darkened with caramelized sugar to pair better aesthetically with whiskey, as in a Manhattan.

-As with vermouth, red quinas are rarely made with red grapes, colored instead by caramelized sugar, which gives them the ideal texture for use in cocktails.
-“Sugar gives an incredible mouthfeel,” Phillips explains.
+As with vermouth, red quinas are rarely made with red grapes, colored instead by caramelized sugar, which gives them the ideal mouthfeel for use in cocktails.

 Popular gentian liqueurs, like Suze, Salers, and Aveze, are made with a bitter root that takes years to grow, and a lot of effort to painstakingly unearth.
-“If they were wine-based they’d be americanos but because they’re spirit-based, they’re basically gentian liqueurs.”
 The flavor can only be explained by saying that it sort of tastes like dirt… in a good way.
 “It’s kind of green and a little earthy, and maybe even sour and briny, and that’s kind of what gentian smells like.”

 So how does this intense bitterness find its balance?
 “You don’t really want to drink Salers on its own, it’s pretty bitter and earthy and weird.
 But if you mix it with a little soda, a little lemon, it kind of has this uplifting basenote to it.”